JonGretar/MixCompileC/README.md

 This is preview level code and not released to hex yet.
 To try it check out the library to a path somewhere and use the `:path` attribute when adding the dep.

 There are multiple things wrong with current iteration.
+What I am foucusing now is if it compiles correctly and if the configuration specs will need change.
+Please take part in discussing these in the issues.

+After that I will remove the noise and add things like skipping compilation when it's not needed and so on.

 ## Usage